shishu94/Klipperotchy/README.md

 The PiZ2W will act as a slave USB, to do so, use a micro usb cable connected to the left port (for peripherals)
 ![piz2w_layout](doc_images/RPiZero2WLayout_803x442.webp)

 Then connect the USB-A to the P3.
-This will power the pi directly from the P3.
-The P3 can power the PI if onlz used for the bridge.
-If running anything else, please ensure that you power the PI properly.
+This will power the Pi directly from the P3.
+The P3 can power the PI if only used for the bridge.
+If running anything else, please ensure that you power the Pi properly.

 ### Configure the bridge
 Once the pi started, access the bridge app at http://[replace-with-your-piz2w-IP]:5000